u1i/apibuilder/apibuilder-openshift-central.md

 ## 7 - Recap

 Let's look back at what you have accomplished in this exercise.
-You've played with API Builder and saw how easy it is to create a data model & API endpoints, no coding needed.
+You've played with API Builder and saw how easy it is to create a data model & API endpoints, without having to write a single line of code.
 Docker helped packaging it up as a container image, which you've pushed to Docker Hub, the global container registry.
 From there it took you just a few steps to deploy this on OpenShift.
 You've then imported the API in API Central in order to protect it, add governance, authentication & analytics capabilities.

 This concludes the lab.
 Your comments and suggestions will help to improve it.
 Please [create an issue](https://github.com/u1i/apibuilder/issues/new) if you encounter roadblocks!